 The Peugeot 208 is a compact three or five-door hatchback that competes with cars such as the Ford Fiesta and Volkswagen Polo.
 It's pitched as the stylish alternative to those models and it's certainly a good-looking car inside and out.
+A facelift has added a few more personalisation options as well as even more efficient engines.
 It's reasonably well equipped, too.

 However, with the exception of the range-topping GTi model, the driving experience couldn't be described as fun.
 Dull handling and steering that doesn't offer much feedback are to blame.
-The upside is that the 208 feels quite mature and grown-up – rare qualities at this end of the market.
+The upside is that the 208 feels quite grown-up – although again models like the VW Polo and Hyundai i20 feel even more mature.

 The interior is well screwed together and the materials feel plush, at least on higher-spec versions.
-The dashboard looks quite novel, too, with the instrument binnacle mounted above the steering wheel.
+The dashboard looks quite novel, too, with the instrument binnacle mounted above the small steering wheel.
 The idea is that you look at the dials over the top of the wheel, rather than through it.
-It works well enough, but some drivers may find the wheel actually obscures the instruments, which is hardly ideal.
+It works reasonably well, but some drivers may find the wheel actually obscures the instruments, which is hardly ideal.

 The 208 is offered with a wide range of engines.
 Small-capacity three-cylinder petrols are all the rage at the moment and Peugeot has made sure the 208 doesn't miss out.
-There are 1.0 and 1.2-litre versions, capable of 65.7mpg and 62.7mpg economy respectively.
-Better still, the former costs nothing to tax and the latter just £20.
+There are 1.0 and 1.2-litre versions, capable of over 60mpg, while road tax is cheap or even free on some versions.